thecodecat23/cat-shelter/README.md

 2. **Navigate to the project directory**: Use the command line to navigate into the root directory of the project.

+3. **Set the DOCKER_HOME environment variable**: Set the `DOCKER_HOME` environment variable to the path of your home directory.
+This variable is used to specify the source directories for Docker volumes.

+4. **Generate HTTPS development certificate**: Use the `dotnet dev-certs` tool to generate an HTTPS development certificate and save it in the `${DOCKER_HOME}/.aspnet/https` directory.
+Remember to set the password for the certificate in the user secrets.

-3. **Build the Docker images**: Run the `docker-compose build` command to build the Docker images for the project.
+5. **Build the Docker images**: Run the `docker-compose build` command to build the Docker images for the project.
 This command reads the `docker-compose.yml` file and builds Docker images for the services defined in it.
 The build process includes executing the instructions in the Dockerfile, such as copying the project files into the Docker image, restoring the NuGet packages, and compiling the application.

-4. **Run the Docker containers**: After the Docker images have been built, you can start the Docker containers by running the `docker-compose up` command.
+6. **Run the Docker containers**: After the Docker images have been built, you can start the Docker containers by running the `docker-compose up` command.
 This command starts the Docker containers for the services defined in the `docker-compose.yml` file.
 The containers are started in the correct order, taking into account the dependencies between them.

 At this point, the application should be running inside a Docker container, and you should be able to interact with it as if it were running directly on your local machine.
 The MongoDB database is also running inside a Docker container and is accessible to the application.